vernisaz/simhttp/README.md

 *tmux* can be also used similarly to the _screen_.

+[bee.7b](./bee.7b) contains details how to run it in the background under Windows.

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.
-Only string UTF-8 packets are supported.
+Only UTF-8 string packets are supported.

-## How to compare it to miniserve
+## How to compare it to miniserve and other Rust webservers
 If you didn't check [miniserve](https://github.com/svenstaro/miniserve/tree/master) yet, then do it now.
 More likely you will be satisfied with it.
  Major difference of the _TRWS_ that it can be extended by CGI scripts and CGI websocket endpoints.
 For example, I implemented [TOTP](https://github.com/vernisaz/simtotp) with web interface, I couldn't do without _simhttp_.
+Simhttp is decoupled from deployed Rust applications, and you can deploy them without any change of the server.

 ## Status
 Current version is SimHTTP/1.22b55.
 It's still early beta version.